 SA/SEA Theme Objective Decision making criteria Land Allocation Appraisal Potential Indicators (e.g. education, participation, citizenship, health and wellbeing) derived from the historic environment?
 Will it provide better opportunities for people to access and understand local heritage and to participate in cultural activities?
 Will it increase the economic benefit from the historic environment?
 Will it ensure that repair/maintenance is sympathetic to local character?
-Sites that have potential for a designated heritage asset(s) (or its setting) to be enhanced or its significance better revealed will have a significant positive effect (+++) (e.g. through removal from an 'at risk' register or reuse of a redundant building).
-Sites that have this potential but to a lesser degree will have a minor positive effect (+) Sites which have potential for a non-designated heritage asset(s) or its setting to be enhanced will have a minor positive effect (+).
-Sites which are unlikely to impact on a designated or non-designated heritage asset or its setting (0).
-Sites with potential for less than substantial harm to a designated heritage asset(s), including development in its setting, will have a minor negative effect (-) Sites which include a non-designated heritage asset or part of its setting that cannot be enhanced will have a minor negative impact(-) Sites which may have the potential for substantial harm or loss to a designated heritage asset(s), including development in its setting, will have a significant negative effect (-) conservation areas where appraisals have been completed.
+Sites that have potential for a designated heritage asset(s) (or its setting) to be enhanced or its significance better revealed will have a significant positive effect (++) (e.g. through removal from an 'at risk' register or reuse of a redundant building).
+Sites that have this potential but to a lesser degree will have a minor positive effect (+) Sites which have potential for a nondesignated heritage asset(s) or its setting to be enhanced will have a minor positive effect (+).
+Sites which are unlikely to impact on a designated or nondesignated heritage asset(s), including development in its setting, will have a minor negative effect (-).
+Sites which include a nondesignated heritage asset(s), including development in its setting that cannot be enhanced will have a minor negative impact(-).
+Sites which may have the potential for substantial harm or loss to a designated heritage asset(s), including development in its setting that cannot be enhanced will have a minor negative impact(-). conservation areas where appraisals have been completed.
 SA: Social Dimension SEA Theme: Population/ Human health.
 4.Community Safety To improve community safety, reduce crime and Will it help to create a safe environment?
 Will it reduce crime and the fear of crime?
 Will it contribute to a safe secure environment?
 This is not anticipated to be applicable at site level as it is not dependent on location but the design of the development.
 It will reflect layout, lighting etc and these issues will not be influenced by the location of development sites.
 It is anticipated that all sites will have a Number of fatalities / serious injuries from road accidents Secure by design schemes General crime levels in